khimananda/devops2021/scripts/question.md

 hostname -I

-Close configuration window

-    Open a terminal and navigate to your home directory.
+3. Open a terminal and navigate to your home directory.
 To make the script executable, enter chmod 755 info.sh at prompt.
-    At the prompt, enter ./info.sh to execute the script.
+4. At the prompt, enter ./info.sh to execute the script.

 Questions:

 # What is the output of the script?

-Type your answer here.